-The names of compounds with complicated structures can be abbreviated as long as the abbreviation is standard (see ACS Style Guide) or the abbreviation is clearly defined by a name or a picture.
-For example, DABCO is a common (but not ACS accepted) abbreviation for 1,4-diazobicylo-2,2,2-octane (see drawing).
-Usually, the drawing is a better way to specify a compound than by using a long name.
-Alternatively, it may be useful to refer [DABCC] to compounds by numbers, assigned sequentially, using drawings or names, and with the compound number always written in bold.
+The names of compounds with complicated structures can be abbreviated as long as the abbreviation is standard (see ACS Style Guide) or the abbreviation is clearly defined by an IUPAC name (see TBC above) or a picture.
+For example, DABCO is a common (but not ACS accepted) abbreviation for 1,4diazobicylo-2,2,2-octane (see drawing to the right).
+Usually, the drawing is a better way to specify a compound than by using a long IUPAC name.

+Alternatively, it may be useful to refer to compounds by numbers, assigned sequentially, using drawings or names, and with the compound number always written in bold.
 This is done correctly in this sentence for compounds 1-3, in example Scheme 1, below.
 Compounds 1-3 can't be named easily because the Lewis acid is not specified, so the picture is necessary.
 Scheme 2 shows an alternative way of naming the three compounds.
 Such non-numerical acronyms are not written in bold font.
 Once you select a set of abbreviations, numbers or acronyms, don't name the compounds in other ways.